mdrocan/Fronius-stats/README.md

   started up.
 For example: `http://localhost:8080/GetPowerFlowRealtimeData.fcgi`.

 ## Development
-Development activities happen mainly in the [development](https://github.com/mdrocan/Fronius-stats/tree/development) branch.
+Development activities happen mainly in the [development](https://github.com/mdrocan/Fronius-stats/tree/development) branch when there's something ongoing.
 The idea is to keep that branch active and also as a latest ~working solution.

 ## Next steps

 - Improve documentation
-- Create sample visualizations
+- Use created sample visualizations in premade config
 - Create sample config for default bucket
 - Improve the script